ext4spring/param4spring/README.md

-ext4spring
+param4spring
 ==========

-Extension libraries for the Spring Framework
+Application configuration library for the Spring Framework

-For more information check the wiki: https://github.com/ext4spring/ext4spring/wiki
+For more information check http://ext4spring.blogspot.hu/